 HR and L&D professionals have key role in developing a learning culture that is reflective of the employee value proposition and makes sure their companies are positioned with the skills they need for digital transformation.
 Underpins progression and changes in work environment and ensures that people are aware of change and knowledge to be the best is crucial.
 To do this, HR and L&D team should enable technology and digital learning as part of learning cultures.

 There are two key considerations that HR and L&D professionals should be taking into account in digital learning.
 Firstly, making sure that any technology solution is fit for purpose in terms of learning expectations of employees.
 Secondly, paying very close attention to user adoption as key indicator of effectiveness.

 Bridge’s survey revealed that 5 out of 6 employees don’t want classroom learning.
-60 percent respondents said they want to learn at their own direction and 46 percent want to learn at times to suit their lifestyles.
-Thus, blended approach to digital learning with any time, and device access would seem to be the most sensible way forward.
+60 percent respondents said they want to learn in their own direction and 46 percent want to learn at times to suit their lifestyles.
+Thus, a blended approach to digital learning with any time, and device access would seem to be the most sensible way forward.

 The quality of user-experience is critical when choosing LMS.
 Yet, only 21 percent HR and L&D professional would consider changing their existing LMS to improve adoption.
-It indicates that there is still disconnection between user-experience and LMS adoption.
-So, if you want to improve your learning cultures, you should adopt better LMS for better learning experience.
+It indicates that there is still a disconnection between user-experience and LMS adoption.
+So, if you want to improve your learning cultures, you should adopt better LMS for a better learning experience.

 Value gained by employee and employers should be main driver of learning.
 Employees believe they need more learning to help them perform their job better.
 This boost to performance will help with their reward, satisfaction, and engagement.
 Consequently, employees are more likely to stay and managers can better place them to achieve successful result.